JessHatfield/Axle-Energy-Car-Charging-Scheduler/README.md

 curl -X POST -i -L http://0.0.0.0:8000/car/9bdbad41-107d-4a4f-b43b-76b2852a4fa5/charging_schedule/pause
 ```

-Pauses the charging schedule, preventing the added battery capacity from our charging slots from being applied to our projected_battery_soc
+Pauses the charging schedule, preventing the added battery capacity from our charging slots from being applied to our projected_battery_soc.

 The schedule will start to be applied again the following day.